Last reviewed on 23 September 2025

 The Group uses a risk register to help coordinate its risk management process.
 The risk register identifies the key business risks and documents the policies and practices in place to mitigate those risks.

 We classify the principal risks to the business into three groups, namely, strategic risk, operational risk and financial risk.
-The principal risks identified by the Directors under these groups are set out in the Strategic Report pages within the latest Annual Report.
+The principal risks identified by the Directors under these groups are set out in the Strategic Report in the latest Annual Report.
 The risks considered during the Group-wide risk management process cover a wider range of issues than the key risks.

 The Board, through the Audit Committee, reviews the operation and effectiveness of the systems of internal control throughout the accounting year and the period to the date of approval of the financial statements, although it should be understood that such systems are designed to provide reasonable, but not absolute assurance against material misstatement or loss.
 The Group’s system of controls includes: